A framework for the local information dynamics of distributed computation in complex systems: Importance of coherent computation

 \section{Importance of coherent computation}

 Our framework has proven successful in locally identifying the component operations of distributed computation.
-We now consider whether this framework can provide any insights into the overall complexity of computation.
+We then considered in \cite{liz10d} whether this framework can provide any insights into the overall complexity of computation.
 In other words, what can our results say about the difference in the complex computations of rules 110 and 54 as compared to rule 22 and others?
+We review those considerations in this section.

-We observe that the \textit{coherence} of local computational structure appears to be the most significant differentiator here. ``Coherence" implies a property of sticking together or a logical relationship \cite{oed}: in this context we use the term to describe a logical spatiotemporal relationship between values in local information dynamics profiles.
+We observed that the \textit{coherence} of local computational structure appears to be the most significant differentiator here. ``Coherence" implies a property of sticking together or a logical relationship \cite{oed}: in this context we use the term to describe a logical spatiotemporal relationship between values in local information dynamics profiles.
 For example, the manner in which particles give rise to similar values of local transfer entropy amongst spatiotemporal neighbors is coherent.
 From the spatiotemporal profiles presented here, we note that rules 54 and 110 exhibit the largest amount of coherent computational structure, with rule 18 containing a smaller amount of less coherent structure.
-Rules 22 and 30 (results for rule 30 not shown) certainly exhibit all of the elementary functions of computation, but do not appear to contain any coherent structure to their computations.
-This aligns well with similar explorations of local information structure for these rules, e.g. \cite{sha06}.
-Using language reminiscent of Langton's analysis \cite{lang90}, we suggest that complex systems exhibit very \textit{highly-structured coherent} computation in comparison to ordered systems (which exhibit coherence but minimal structure in a computation dominated by information storage) and chaotic systems (whose computations are dominated by rampant information transfer eroding any coherence).
+Rules 22 and 30 (results for rule 30 not shown, see \cite{liz10d}) certainly exhibit all of the elementary functions of computation, but do not appear to contain any coherent structure to their computations.
+This aligns well with similar explorations of local information structure for these rules, e.g. by \citet{sha06}.
+Using language reminiscent of Langton's analysis \cite{lang90}, we suggested that complex systems exhibit very \textit{highly-structured coherent} computation in comparison to ordered systems (which exhibit coherence but minimal structure in a computation dominated by information storage) and chaotic systems (whose computations are dominated by rampant information transfer eroding any coherence).

-The key question then is whether one can perform any meta-analysis on the local information dynamics in order to quantify the differences in complexity of these computations in terms of coherent structure.
-It is unlikely that such meta-analyses will produce system-wide measures of the complexity of computation (see comments in Section \ref{compCAs}), however we attempt to at least produce useful heuristics for this purpose.
-Here, we present three candidate approaches: examining the \textit{average} information dynamics, correlation analyses and state-space plots of the local values.